davidbowland/form-submit/README.md

 # form-submit
 Simple, powerful and extensible JavaScript form validation (IE9+)

+*Features user assistance by sanitizing and formatting input*

 ## HTML-driven
 Most validation can be achieved by including one or more attributes on form fields (input, select, textarea).
 Form submission is automatically prevented when any form does not pass validation.